ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-functional-enrichment.md

 > {: .language-python}
 {: .callout}

-## 4.3 Parsing the retrieved GO categories
+## 4.3 Parsing the retrieved GO categories for all proteins

 An example result file based on the complete Arabidopsis proteome and from the above InterProScan run is available on [Zenodo](https://zenodo.org/record/5705449/files/interproscan_results.tsv?download=1).